-Staff respectfully submits the revised Preliminary 2020 Budget for adoption, following the public hearings on Nov.
+Staff respectfully submits the revised Proposed 2020 Budget for adoption, following the public hearings on Nov.
 5th and 19th.

-The revised Preliminary 2020 Budget incorporates all the direction given by Council during the October 2019 Budget Study Sessions.
+The revised Preliminary 2020 Budget, for Council's final consideration, incorporates all the direction given by Council during the October 2019 Budget Study Sessions.
 This document presents a balanced General Fund that delivers \$526,000 to reserves.

 Achievements.
-The City Council made Budget 2020 decisions, enabling Finance to finalize ordinances, reports, narratives and other documents that must all agree with each other at final adoption on December 3rd.
+City Council made Budget 2020 decisions, enabling Finance to finalize ordinances, reports, narratives and other documents that must all agree with each other at Final Adoption on December 3rd.
 Council and staff have worked hard throughout a challenging process, exploring creative options and alternatives, to maintain current service levels.
-In October, the City Council held public study sessions and made decisions on proposed policy issues achieving the following:
+In October public study session, council decisions on proposed policy issues, achieving:

-- ✓ \$525,928 to be added to the City's General Fund reserves - ✓ \$390,000 to address illegal dumping and homelessness encampment code enforcement - √ \$300,000 technology enhancements - √ \$95,000 investment in improved fuel management technology - √ \$50,000 additional anticipated election expenses - ✓ \$50,000 for Pedestrian Master Plan - √ \$50,000 for additional traffic-calming measures - ✓ \$50,000 for pavement condition index assessment to guide improvements - ✓ \$44,000 for improved police department cell phone communications - √ \$40,000 community center maintenance - √ \$35,000 for airport closed circuit monitoring - √ \$15,000 for parks field maintenance
+- ✓ \$525,928 to be added to the City's General Fund reserves. - ✓ \$390,000 to address illegal dumping and homelessness encampment code enforcement - √ \$95,000 investment in improved fuel management technology - √ \$87,000 for improved parking enforcement technology - ✓ \$50,000 additional anticipated election expenses - √ \$50,000 for Pedestrian Master Plan - √ \$50,000 for additional traffic-calming measures - √ \$50.000 for pavement condition index assessment to guide improvements - ✓ \$44,000 for improved police department cell phone communications